ASAD-110/affine-cipher/README.md

-# FCC Assignment 1 (Affine Cipher)
+# Affine Cipher

-The goal of this assignment was to demonstrate how Affine Cipher and Simplified DES works.
+The goal of this assignment was to demonstrate how Affine Cipher works.

 To run Affine Cipher:
 compile: `make`